How I Journaled My Way to 4 Major Life Shifts

 The necessary errands and tasks will get done because they have to.
 And if they don’t, there’s a chance they weren’t that necessary to begin with.
 So instead of making sure to carve out space those things, I’d urge you to block off the time for the acts reflection and self-care that may seem frivolous – but will actually impact your life in big, meaningful ways.

-I cannot stress this enough: journaling is one of those things that’s easy to write off as non-essential, but it will serve you in life-altering ways when you decide it’s worth your time.
+It’s easy to dismiss journaling as non-essential, but it will serve you in life-altering ways when you decide it’s worth your time.

 It’s a tool, a process, and a lifeline that’s helped me move through the phases of making many life-shaping changes at my own pace, in my own way – many times, helping me through the process before I even realized that something in my life needed to change.